kvkt/ural-pdc/index.md

 Official and working language of Ural-PDC 2019 workshop is English.

-Workshop participation and paper publication are free of charge.
+Workshop participation and paper publication are **free of charge**.